timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 `fg` command.

-A successful execution of the follow command should have logs stating that the end position has been reached and the that the process is done.
+A successful execution of the follow command should have logs stating that the end position has been reached and the that the process is done:

 ```
 07:58:28.859 119 INFO   Transform reached end position 0/2ECDB58 at 0/2ECDB58